 FreshDirect is limited to a handful of Northeast states and offers those areas high-quality produce, meat, seafood, cheese, baked goods and pantry staples.
 They also make their own brand of meal kits and prepared meals — you could buy an entire Thanksgiving meal, as an example.
 You can also buy farmshare boxes, fresh flowers, household goods, personal care items and alcohol in some areas.
 Because their goods are top-notch (and often organic), their prices reflect that so you may experience some sticker shock.

-If you’re in New York City, you can also use their sister grocery delivery service, Food Kick, which offers same-day shipping.
+If you’re in New York City, you can also use their Express service to get groceries the same day.
 And in the summers, FreshDirect expands its coverage zone to the Jersey Shore and Hamptons.
 Their fees are high, depending on the specific area, as is the monthly and yearly passes.
 But if you want quality groceries, you have to pay for them.

 Try the FreshDirect service now